 Last but not least, cocoa butter is used to make chocolate.
 Scientists have linked the cocoa mass polyphenol in cocoa (in dark chocolate ) to reduce blood pressure and heart disease.
 A little piece a day can keep heart failure away?
 I was digging this.

-high in nutrients, contain antioxidants and vitamins A, D and B, and they both moisturize and help prevent scarring.
+high in nutrients, contain antioxidants and vitamins A, D, and B, and they both moisturize and help prevent scarring.

-Tangerine is an anti-inflammatory, and sedative.
+Tangerine is an anti-inflammatory and sedative.
 It helps with cellulite, stretch marks, circulation, obesity, sadness, grief, insomnia, digestive disorders, fat digestion, tired limbs, stress and helps alleviate water retention.

-Peppermint is anti-inflammatory, antibacterial, and invigorating for the body, mind and spirit.
+Peppermint is anti-inflammatory, antibacterial, and invigorating for the body, mind, and spirit.
 It helps the nervous system as well as the muscles and bones.
 It soothes digestive difficulties, migraines, nausea, itchy skin, fatigue, and elevates your mood.

 I used the Skin Candy 2 times a day, on my entire body after I would take a shower or bath for the duration of my pregnancy.
-I landed up putting on 80 pounds for that pregnancy and I did not get any new stretch marks, and the

-ones I had faded nicely.
+I landed up putting on 80 pounds for that pregnancy and I did not get any new stretch marks.
+The ones I had faded nicely.

-I continued to use the butter as a nightly ritual after my bath and 2 ½ years later had my 2nd pregnancy.
-I again soaked my skin with the Skin Candy, and although I put on 60 pounds I never got another stretch
+I continued to use the butter as a nightly ritual after my bath and 2 ½ years later I had my 2nd pregnancy.
+Again, I soaked my skin with Skin Candy.
+This time I put on 60 pounds and still never got another stretch mark.